Surendher007/task-4/README.md

-This is my 4th taask & there are two folders in the projects
+This is my 4th task & there are two folders in the projects

 **1. Do the below programs in anonymous function & IIFE**